mikeger/blog/presentations/test_what_changed/test_what_changed.md

 }
 </style>

-# Make your app mobular
+# Make your app modular
 # @
 # Test only what's changed